 HUD 232/223(f) Healthcare - Purchase Financing & Refinancing

 HUD loans are backed by the federal government and available through FHA-approved lenders.
 For commercial developers, a HUD loan may offer favorable terms that provide financial stability during the planning and construction process.
-FHA 232/223(f) insured financing is a sound option for developers who want to expand their presence in their residential care industry or upgrade the quality of their existing facilities with long term, fixed-rate, non-recourse senior debt.
+FHA 232/223(f) financing is a sound option for developers who want to expand their presence in their residential care industry or upgrade the quality of their existing facilities with long term, fixed-rate, non-recourse senior debt.

 Facts to Consider